sbalgobin94/mindfullybackend/README.md

 # Mindfully
-## Mindfully is a mental health web app that allows you to make an appointment with a therapist, journal, and keep track of your goals.
+## Mindfully is a mental health web app that allows you to make an appointment with a therapist, journal, and keep track of your goals and moods.

 ## How to Install
 ### Clone the repo onto your local machine.